Fishing Charters in South Carolina

 Best Time to Catch King Mackerel

 King Mackerel can be caught year-round in James Island.
-Right now in February, activity is Poor.
+Right now in April, activity is Excellent.

 Seasonal Activity Chart